jrlanglois/JRLCodingStandard/README.md

 ## Encoding

 For all compilers, old and new, comments and code must be written in [ASCII](https://en.wikipedia.org/wiki/ASCII).
-There is no guarantee that a compiler will work fine with just any code page - some even throw warnings (e.g.: [Microsoft Visual Studio C4819](https://msdn.microsoft.com/en-us/library/ms173715.aspx))!
+There is no guarantee that a compiler will work fine with just any code page - some even throw warnings! (e.g.: [Microsoft Visual Studio C4819](https://msdn.microsoft.com/en-us/library/ms173715.aspx))

 ### Reasoning